 Why This Ham Casserole Is So Reliable

-You only need one dish, some cooked noodles, and a few creamy basics to get a dinner that feels like you really cooked—even if it took 20 minutes to toss together.
+You only need one dish, some cooked noodles, and a few creamy basics, using just a 9x13 baking dish to get a dinner that feels like you really cooked-even if it took 20 minutes to toss together, assembled in a single 9x13-inch baking dish.

 - Creamy and filling - Classic comfort that's always welcome